sethwbarton/basic-user-auth-example/README.md

 https://dev.mysql.com/downloads/mysql/8.0.html

-Pick a password you'll remember for the root user when you setup the SQL server.
+Pick a password you'll remember for the root user when you set up the MySQL server.
+In a real-world scenario, this password would need to be very strong and closely guarded.
+And you probably wouldn't even be using password authentication for your production database.
+For this exercise, it's ok to use something basic.

 Store your password in a secure, common place.
 You'll need it in a second.

 Now, with MySQL installed, we need to create a database and allow password-based auth for the root user: